 The Company is a shareholder of the FHLB and as such has access to borrowings from the FHLB.
-As of December 31, 2023, the Company had \$5,000,000 outstanding in Ioan advances, maturing in 2025 and an interest rate of 4.55%, from the FHLB.
-No advances were outstanding at December 31, 2022.
-The advances were collateralized by a blanket floating lien agreement on all unencumbered first mortgage residential and commercial real estate Ioans.
-Loans qualifying as collateral with a balance of \$188,154,840 and \$150,411,017, respectively, and a discounted value of approximately \$113,392,000 and \$103,771,000, respectively at December 31, 2023 and 2022.
+As of December 31, 2024 and 2023, the Company had \$5,000,000 outstanding in loan advances, maturing in May 2025 and an interest rate of 4.55%, from the FHLB.
+The advances were collateralized by a blanket floating lien agreement on all unencumbered first mortgage residential and commercial real estate loans.
+Loans qualifying as collateral with a balance of \$194,284,252 and \$188,154,840, respectively, and a discounted value of approximately \$116,533,000 and \$113,392,000, respectively at December 31, 2024 and 2023.

-The Company has federal funds accommodations of \$59,000,000 at December 31, 2023 with other financial institutions where the Company may borrow funds on a short-term basis at the market rate in effect at the time of borrowing.
-There were no federal funds purchased outstanding as of December 31, 2023 or 2022.
+The Company has federal funds accommodations of \$59,000,000 at December 31, 2024 with other financial institutions where the Company may borrow funds on a short-term basis at the market rate in effect at the time of borrowing.
+There were no federal funds purchased outstanding as of December 31, 2024 or 2023.

 On October 9, 2020, the Company entered into a subordinated debt agreement that totaled \$24,000,000.
 The debt bears an interest rate at a fixed-to SOFR floating rate of 6.00% per annum payable semi-annually in arrears on April 15th and October 15th.
 The Company may not prepay the debt for five years after issuance and the debt matures on October 15, 2030.
 The subordinated debt has been structured to fully count as Tier 2 regulatory capital on a consolidated basis.
-The subordinated debt balance as of December 31, 2023 and 2022 was \$23,749,636 and \$23,608,300, respectively.
+The subordinated debt balance as of December 31, 2024 and 2023 was \$23,890,972 and \$23,749,636, respectively.

 Issuance costs associated with the debt are netted against the debt outstanding.
 The costs are being amortized over five years.
-The unamortized balance of issuance costs at December 31, 2023 and 2022 totaled \$250,364 and \$391,700, respectively.
+The unamortized balance of issuance costs at December 31, 2024 and 2023 totaled \$109,028 and \$250,364, respectively.

 The Federal Reserve Bank established the Bank Term Funding Program (BTFP) to make available additional funding to eligible depository institutions in order to help assure banks have the ability to meet the needs of all their depositors.
-The BTFP will be an additional source of liquidity against high quality securities.
-The BTFP offers advance of up to one year in length to banks pledging any collateral eligible for purchase by the Federal Reserve Banks in open market operations, such as U. S. Treasuries, U. S. Agency Securities, and U.S. Agency Mortgage Backed Securities.
-These assets will be valued at par.
-The interest rate for term advances under the BTFP will be the one-year overnight index swap rate plus 10 basis points.
+The BTFP was an additional source of liquidity against high quality securities.
+The BTFP offered advances of up to one year in length to banks pledging any collateral eligible for purchase by the Federal Reserve Banks in open market operations, such as U. S. Treasuries, U. S. agency securities, and U.S. agency mortgage backed securities.
+These assets were valued at par.
+The interest rate for term advances under the BTFP was the one-year overnight index swap rate plus 10 basis points.
 The rate will be fixed for the term of the advance.

+As of December 31, 2024, the Company had no loan advances outstanding from the BTFP.
 As of December 31, 2023, the Company had \$55,000,000 in loan advances outstanding from the BTFP.
-The advances mature in 2024, \$5,000,000 matures April 20th, \$35,000,000 matures December 20th, and \$15,000,000 matures December 24th.
-No advances were outstanding as of December 31, 2022.
+The advances matured in 2024.
+The BTFP ended on March 11, 2024.
 The loans were collateralized by eligible securities safekept at the Federal Reserve Bank.
-The par value of securities collateralizing BTFP advances is approximately \$65,651,000.
-Interest rates on the BTFP advances ranged from 4.84% to 5.01% for the year ending December 31, 2023.
+The par value of securities collateralizing BTFP advances was approximately \$65,651,000.
+Interest rates on the BTFP advances ranged from 4.84% to 5.01% for the year ending December 31, 2024.